sunilsaini87/ClipX/README.md

 ## Features

 - Download videos and posts from YouTube, Twitter, Facebook, and Instagram.
-- User-friendly interface with responsive design.
+- User-friendly interface with responsive design with tailwind css.
 - Real-time loading indicators and error handling.
 - Easy-to-use URL input field for fetching content.